 Dangers Resulting from Inadequate Maintenance

 Under Florida statute, building owners, including residential landlords, are required to follow building, housing, and health codes pertaining to their properties.
 These individuals and entities are bound by common law as well, and they must provide reasonably safe environments to people who enter their property.
+Our firm carefully investigates the details surrounding a serious accident so that our premises liability attorneys have all of the information available to advocate vigorously on behalf of our clients.
 Appropriate maintenance of property is mandated both by statute and by common law.
 Some indications that a property is poorly maintained, and thus dangerous to people who enter it, include:

 - Slippery floors